mattstratton/how-to-train-your-dragon-talks/how-to-train-your-dragon-talks.md

 ^ Volunteer to give the talk at a local meetup first to polish it and make it shine before giving it at a conference.

+It can be really helpful and less intimidating to present at an out-of-town meetup where you are not part of that group - you don't have to worry about your reputation (or perceived lack therof) of preceding you.

 ---
 #Use the buddy system
 ###Peer reviews